What is the BlueCard Program?

 - Stand-alone prescription drug coverage

-Also, certain independent clinical labs, durable/home medical equipment providers and specialty pharmacies must submit claims according to the ancillary claims filing requirements.
-More information about the ancillary claims filing requirements for these provider types can be found on Provider Connection’s Ancillary claims filing guidelines page.
+Also, certain independent clinical labs, durable/home medical equipment, orthotic/prosthetic providers and specialty pharmacies must submit claims according to the ancillary claims filing requirements.
+More information about the ancillary claims filing requirements for these provider types can be found by logging in to Provider Connection and visiting the Ancillary claims filing guidelines page.

-The online EPA tool on Provider Connection enables you to access another state’s Blue plan provider portal to request electronic pre-service review and authorization approvals through a secure routing mechanism.
+Once you are logged in to Provider Connection, the online EPA tool enables you to access another state’s Blue plan provider portal to request electronic pre-service review and authorization approvals through a secure routing mechanism.
 On our EPA page, you have the options to seek:

 - Medical Policy Information – select this option to obtain medical policy for a service